 - Explain why an organism that has a closed circulatory system and a four-chambered heart is classified into the kingdom Animalia and the domain Eukarya.
-Refer to cellular structure, nutrition, support, movement and transport. - 4.2 Why do animal fossils not show fossilised hearts?
-Propose an explanation. - 4.3 A student, when at rest, measured her heart rate three times using a stethoscope and a stopwatch.
+Refer to cellular structure, nutrition, support, movement and transport. - Refer to cellular structure, nutrition, support, movement and transport.(8)4.2Why do animal fossils not show fossilised hearts?
+Propose an explanation.(3) - 4.3 A student, when at rest, measured her heart rate three times using a stethoscope and a stopwatch.
 The results are shown in the table.